ablaom/MLJTuning.jl/README.md

 - `tuning_report`: for selecting what to report to the user apart from the optimal model

-- `default_n`: to specify the number of models to be evaluated
+- `default_n`: to specify the number of models to be evaluated when `n` is not specified by the user

-- `result_type`: to declare the type of object returned by `result` method (for performance, optional)
+**Important note on history** The initialization and update of the history is carried out internally, i.e., is not the responsibility of the tuning strategy implementatin.
+The history is always initalized to `nothing`, rather than an empty vector.

-These are outlined below, after discussing types.
+The above functions are discussed further below, after discussing types.

 #### The tuning strategy type